Skagen Painters, Summer Festival, Sand, Sea & Sunlight

 Løkken, located on the southern end of the series of cliffs Lønstrup Klint, is characterised by its hundreds of classic white beach huts lining up along the beach.

-Today, the beach huts are only allowed on the beach from May until September – and are removed for the winter season.
-Løkken’s iconic former beach hotel, Løkken Badehotel, is still there, but it now serves new purposes.
+Today, the beach huts are only allowed on the beach from May until September – and removed for the winter season.
+Løkken’s iconic former beach hotel, Løkken Badehotel, is still there but now serves new purposes.

-Løkken is also a site where you will be able to see small fishing boats drawn up onto the very beach – the traditional way of fishing on the West Coast in Denmark.
+Løkken is also a site to see small fishing boats drawn up onto the very beach – the traditional way of fishing on the West Coast in Denmark.
 For more information about the fishing heyday, you can visit the Coastal Fisheries Museum.

-As in many other places along the coast, you will also here catch sight of a number of bunkers from World War II.
+As in many other places along the coast, you will also catch sight of several bunkers from World War II.

-You may want to continue all the way down to Blokhus where you by the way still can spot the remarkable white beach huts on the beach.
+You may want to continue down to Blokhus, where you can still spot the remarkable white beach huts on the beach.
 A must-see in Blokhus is the Sculpture Park that organises an amazing sand sculpture festival every summer.
 Some of the world’s best sand sculptors come here to construct true masterpieces of sand sculptures.
-Earlier, enormous sand sculptures have been built on the very beach in summer, but now they are instead created in the Sculpture Park where they are far better protected from the wind and the sea.
+In the past, enormous sand sculptures were shaped on the beach in summer, but now they are created in the Sculpture Park, far better protected from the wind and the sea.

 Would you like to get inspiration for 3 days in Copenhagen?
 Then you may like to read Copenhagen 3-Day Itinerary – or would you maybe like to discover Ærø Island?